OlajideFemi/Carbon-Footprint/Index.md

-# Carbon Footprint data Analysis
+# Carbon Footprint Data Analysis

-Welcome to the Carbon footprint Data Analysis GitHub Page!
-Here, I dive deep into how Data Analytics is making a difference in the field of De-carbonization and Emissions reduction.
-This project aims to present a data driven approach on carbon emissions within the United kingdom that involves time series forecasting with
+Welcome to my Carbon Footprint Data Analysis GitHub Page!
+Here, I explore how Data Analytics is making a difference in Decarbonization and Emission Reduction.
+This project aims to present a data-driven approach to analyzing carbon emissions within the United Kingdom.
+It includes time series forecasting with GRU (Gated Recurrent Unit) models, as well as geographical data analysis and community detection using network analysis methods.

-GRU (Gated Recurrent Unit) models, and possibly some geographical data analysis and community detection using network analysis methods.
+There is an old saying that a problem well-defined is already half solved.
+Hence, I'll start by cleaning the data and simply graphing it to visually observe the nature of the underlying pattern.

 ## Features